NOTE: This page was originally published in 2015 & was last updated in October 2018.

 (Note: We confirmed this number IS accurate 10/18)

 - Experian – Secure Online Upload: https://www.experian.com/consumer/upload/

-(Note: Experian recently began refusing to let parents use the online upload for child credit freezes.
-Check back shortly. we are working on getting you a secure alternative.)
+(Note: Experian recently began refusing to let parents use the online upload for child credit freezes and is now refusing to offer a safe alternative to US mail 12/18)

 NOTE: By default, the bureaus ask that you mail in your documents.
 Security experts advise against sending any sensitive information (like your Social Security number) via standard mail.